Designing CallRail’s first self-serve onboarding to improve retention

 1. Adaptive onboarding

 Our early exploration into customization was directionally right but technically complex at the time.
-With stronger data infrastructure and AI capabilities, onboarding could evolve based on user behavior and goals, shifting from a static checklist to a more responsive solution.
+With stronger data infrastructure and AI capabilities, we could evolve based on user behavior and goals, shifting from a static checklist to a more dynamic solution.

 2. Persistent onboarding across the product